gachon-CCLab/gachon-CCLab.github.io/docs/FedOps-Hyperparameter-Optimize/Clustering Tuning Overview.md

 🔥 Here is steop of Clustering Tuning
 ---

-# Fed-CO: Clustered Hyperparameter Optimization Framework for Federated Learning

-`Fed-CO` is a framework designed to perform efficient hyperparameter optimization (HPO) in a Federated Learning environment.

 The framework operates along three main axes:
 1.  **Dynamic Client Clustering**
 2.  **Cluster-wise Hyperparameter Optimization (HPO)**